nkevy/food-as-color/README.md

 ---------
 1. palate - UI a react app
 2. data - Python for backed server and psql management
-3. node-modules - node modules for the palate react app
 4. package-lock.json - list of packages, dependencies required for palate to run